12.5K Race Start

 Report To: Caribou Highlands / Race Director

 Description: Medial personnel to staff finish line and be on-call for medial incidents at finish line or ready to be dispatched elsewhere on the course if required.
-We will have a medial room adjacent to the finish line and will be available for the medical team throughout the event and medical incidents / triage.

 Responsibilities: Provide medical support, advice and triage for the Superior Spring Trail Race.
 Assist in making determinations weather additional medical personnel or emergency services need to be called in.